Table of Contents

 Seek out treatment for your genital herpes outbreaks.

 It's normal to feel less in control of your body when dealing with an STI like herpes.
 Remember, you can gain back some control by advocating for yourself.
 Seeking the best treatment for herpes is a major act of self-care.
 The most common form of treatment is antiviral medication, which is prescribed to lessen the frequency of outbreaks and their duration.
 With the help of medications, outbreaks tend to last 3-4 days versus a week or longer.

 Still, any time spent dealing with burning, pain, and itching symptoms is too long, so helping yourself feel more comfortable during that time is key.
-When used in addition to antiviral treatment, FemiClear for Genital Herpes Symptoms has been reported to result in less severe outbreaks, reducing itching, pain and burning symptoms in over 90% of women who tried it.
-An in-vitro study conducted by a third-party accredited laboratory found that as a topical treatment for genital herpes, FemiClear killed over 99.9% of the herpes simplex I and II viruses.
-You can take it at the first sign of an outbreak and throughout the duration for outbreak symptom relief.
+When used in addition to antiviral treatment, FemiClear for Genital Herpes Symptoms has been reported to result in less severe outbreaks, reducing itching, pain and burning symptoms in over 90% of users** who tried it.
+An in-vitro study conducted by a third-party accredited laboratory found that FemiClear killed 99.9% of the herpes simplex I and II viruses*.
+You can use it at the first sign of an outbreak and throughout the duration of an outbreak for symptom relief.

-“Talking to your healthcare provider about what medications you can take and also utilizing [treatments] such as FemiClear to make sure that you're getting every option out there helps you feel like you're part of the process,” says Shepherd.
+“Talking to your healthcare provider about what medications you can take and also utilizing [symptom relievers] such as FemiClear to make sure that you're getting every option out there helps you feel like you're part of the process,” says Shepherd.